 Limitless, a Dubai World real estate arm, has rolled over a $1.2 billion loan owed to one syndicate of banks several times.

 "Drydocks restructuring will be a tough one to negotiate purely because of the mixture of lenders in the consortium," a Dubai-based banking source said.

 The lenders include a number of foreign banks and the company is not finding it easy to push through the terms to them, said the source.

 "The loan is also actively traded in the secondary market and we have seen interest from the foreign banks to offload their positions," he added.

-Drydocks World signed a new $200 million credit facility in January.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Drydocks World signed a new $200 million credit facility in January.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.